AEFeinstein/Super-2024-Swadge-FW/docs/tutorial.md

 #### \#include

-Moving on, the `#include` finds the appropriate file and loads the data and functions from it. `swadge2024.h` provides the core swadge functionality, so that's really important to have included in the program.
+Moving on, the `#include` finds the appropriate file and loads the data and functions from it. `swadge.h` provides the core swadge functionality, so that's really important to have included in the program.

 #### extern swadgeMode_t mode;